miking-lang/miking/README.md

 expression that is requested to be accelerated.
 The other keywords are used for explicitly parallel operations, such as `parallelMap` and `parallelReduce`.
 There are several limitations on what expressions may be used.
-If an accelerated expression makes use of such a limitation, an error will be reported, pointing to the unsupported expression.
+If an accelerated expression attempts to make use of an unsupported subexpression, an error is reported.

 When the `--accelerate` flag is not set, the `accelerate` keywords are removed from the program, and parallel constructs are replaced by equivalent sequential code.

-Accelerated calls have a significant overhead (in particular for the first call).
-This is because any data that is used by the accelerated computation has to be copied which is slow, in particular when running on the GPU.
+Acceleration has significant overheads, as data used within the accelerated expression are copied between the default backend and the accelerated backend every time it is evaluated.
+This overhead is particularly noticable when using the GPU accelerate backend.
+In addition, the first use of acceleration in a program has additional overhead, because a Futhark context needs to be set up.

 #### Recommended workflow